Troubleshooting and diagnostics

 Check the text from the above alarms to get an indication of which queue is blocking.
 A problem is likely to trigger these alarms, followed by this alarm:

 This alarm is raised whenever the CEP queue for the respective tenant is full.
-It is coming from Cumulocity IoT Core, but concerns Apama-ctrl.
+It is coming from Cumulocity Core, but concerns Apama-ctrl.

 Karaf nodes that send events to the CEP engine maintain per-tenant queues for the incoming events.
 This data gets processed by the CEP engine for the hosted CEP rules.
 For various reasons, these queues can become full and cannot accommodate newly arriving data.
 In such cases, an alarm is sent to the platform so that the end users are notified about the situation.